§ Trust Spanning Protocol (TSP) Specification

 and endpoint B

-had not verified VID_a
+has not verified VID_a

 before, endpoint B

-with respective to VID_b
+with respect to VID_b

 .
 If successful, endpoint B

-may also add relationship <VID_b, VID_a>
+may also add a relationship <VID_b, VID_a>

 to its relationship table.